CFSCC Spotlight: Space weather team supports DoD, international allies, and commercial partners 24/7

-Airmen assigned to the 614th Space Weather Flight stand for a photo at Vandenberg Space Force Base, Calif., on May 26, 2021.
-Working at the Combined Space Operations Center here, this small team is charged with providing space weather predictions for the DoD, international allies, and commercial partners.
-(U.S. Space Force photo by Lt.
-Col. Mae-Li Allison)
+A small team of space weather experts at the Combined Space Operations Center here makes a significant impact by providing space weather predictions for the DoD, international allies, and commercial partners.

+Assigned to the Combined Force Space Component Command’s (CFSCC) 614th Combat Training Squadron, the flight of seven enlisted personnel and one officer maintains a 24-hour watch for space weather, seven days a week.

+"Space weather must be factored into any calculation we make, particularly with regards to using our space-based capabilities," said Maj.
+Gen. DeAnna Burt, CFSCC commander, responsible for ensuring combat-relevant space capabilities are reliably delivered to combatant commanders, coalition partners, the Joint Force, and the nation.
+“Accurate predictions and time to maneuver are what leaders need to make good decisions, and our amazing space weather flight here provides that to the CFSCC and a whole host of other customers.”

 |Date Taken: